-Getting Social Security disability benefits based on pain as a disability
+Getting Social Security disability benefits based on Chronic pain as a disability

 Chronic pain can be sufficiently disabling to prevent you from working.
 However, proving this impairment to the Social Security Administration can be a challenge because of the requirement to show a “medically determinable impairment.”